PEP 803 – Stable ABI for Free-Threaded Builds

 With free-threading builds (PEP 703) being on track to eventually become the default (PEP 779), we need a way to make the Stable ABI available to those builds.

 To build against the Stable ABI, the extension must use a Limited API, that is, only a subset of the functions, structures, etc. that CPython exposes.
-The Limited API is versioned, and building against Limited API 3.X yields an extension that is ABI-compatible with CPython 3.X and any later version (though bugs in CPython sometimes cause incompatibilities in practice).
-Also, the Limited API is not “stable”: newer versions may remove API that were a part of older versions.
+Both the Limited API and the Stable ABI are versioned, and building against Stable ABI 3.X requires using only Limited API 3.X, and yields an extension that is ABI-compatible with CPython 3.X and any later version (though bugs in CPython sometimes cause incompatibilities in practice).

+The Limited API is not “stable”: newer versions may remove API that were a part of older versions.
 This PEP proposes the most significant such removal to date.

 Rationale